Religion in the Mongol Empire: Islam

 Image of Tekuder who was a Christian convert to Islam.

 The Ilkhanate, Golden Horde, and the Chagatai Khanate (with Buddhism and Tengrism) – three of the four principal khanates (except for the Yuan dynasty) – embraced Islam, as the Mongol elite favored Islam to strengthen their rule over the Muslim majority populace.
 Non-Muslim Mongols also employed many Muslims in various fields and increasingly took their advice in administrative affairs.
 For example, Genghis Khan's advisor, Mahmud Yalavach, and Kublai Khan's financial minister, Ahmad Fanakati, were Muslims.
 Still, the mainlands of the Mongols remained staunchly Buddhist and Shamans.

 As they were well educated and knew Turkic and Mongolian, Muslims became a favored class of officials with notable Mongol converts to Islam including Mubarak Shah and Tarmashirin of the Chagatai Khanate, Tuda Mengu and Negudar of the Golden Horde, Ghazan and Öljaitü of the Ilkhanate.
 Berke, who ruled Golden Horde from 1257 to 1266, was the first Muslim leader of any Mongol khanates.

-Ghazan was the first Muslim khan to adopt Islam as the national religion of Ilkhanate, followed by Uzbek of the Golden Horde who urged his subjects to accept the religion as well.
+The first Il-khan to embrace Islam was Mahmud Ghazan in 1295.
+This was a shift in the Ilkhanate's religious identity.
+Prior to Ghazan's reign, the Il-khans been decidedly non-Muslim.
+The Ilkhanate's founder, Hulegu Khan, was infamous among Muslims for his 1258 sack of Baghdad.
+Berke Khan of the Golden Horde - a devout convert to Islam - waged a war to chastise Hulegu for the sack of Baghdad, aligning with the Mamluk Sultanate to do so.
+The Berke-Hulegu War was one major conflict within the wider context of division and infighting, which ultimately solidified the fragmentation of the Mongol Empire.
+During his reign over Muslim-majority Persia, Hulegu patronised Islamic institutions and intellectuals, but - as had been Genghis Khan's policy - he tended to favour promoting religious minorities to positions of rulership.
+In particular, he favoured the Keraite clan - a Christian Mongol clan, which had been the clan of his mother and of his favourite wife.
+However, he also promoted the Jalayrid clan to positions of leadership.
+The Jalayrids were an Islamised Mongol clan, whom the Il-Khans appointed to positions of rulership over their Persian Muslim co-religionists, eventually ruling over an independent sultanate of their own.
+Among the most prominent political families of the Ilkhanate (both before and after Ghazan's conversion to Islam) was the Juvayni family - a Persian Muslim family, who had held prominent religious and civil service positions during the Abbasid and Khwarezmian eras.
+Shams al-Din Juvayni served as vizier to Hulegu and three other Il-khans before his execution in 1284.

 Ghazan continued his non-Muslim forefathers' approach toward religious tolerance.
 When Ghazan learned that some Buddhist monks feigned conversion to Islam due to the earlier destruction of some of their temples, he granted permission to all who wished to return to Tibet where they could freely follow their faith and be among other Buddhists.